Dankagame/alu-shell/basics/README.md

 #!/bin/bash
-# This script displays the current directory contents in a long format
+# This script displays the current directory contents, including hidden files, in long format